Clinical Mental Health Counseling

 About the program: Master Of Arts in Counseling - Clinical Mental Health Counseling

 There is no doubt that stress, burnout, anxiety, depression, and other mental-health-related issues are on the rise.
 The National Institute of Mental Health reports that one in four adults suffer from a diagnosable mental disorder and five percent of children ages 4 - 17 experience emotional and behavioral difficulties.
-Our society is in need of skilled counselors to provide a source of healing and restoration to a hurting world.
+Our society is in need of skilled Christian counseling professionals to provide a source of healing and restoration to a hurting world.
 At Indiana Wesleyan University, students are trained to provide mental health services as highly competent counselors who constantly strive to facilitate change in the lives of the people whom they serve.

 The 60-credit-hour Master of Arts with a major in Counseling and specialization in Clinical Mental Health Counseling is a licensure track that prepares students to assess and treat individuals, groups, families, and organizations within their ecological context.
 Students can progress beyond an undergraduate degree and learn to consider the dimensions of wellness and mental health as well as pathology as they develop and implement effective treatment strategies.
 Faith, learning, and professional practice are interwoven throughout the curriculum of study.